 Watch this video about the John Frum Cargo Cult:

-- No ATM on the island so take plenty of cash
+- Limited ATMs on the island so take plenty of cash which you can get in Port Vila before you fly to Tanna Island.

 - Take mosquito repellent

-- Take a mosquito net if you are staying in very cheap accommodation
+- Take a mosquito net if you are concerned about bites

 - Take a flashlight/torch